meteor/meteor/content/mobile.md

 A Cordova app is a web app written using HTML, CSS, and JavaScript as usual, but it runs in a web view embedded in a native app instead of in a stand-alone mobile browser.
 An important benefit of packaging up your web app as a Cordova app is that all your assets are bundled with the app.
 This ensures your app will load faster than a web app running on a remote server could, which can make a huge difference for users on slow mobile connections.
 Another feature of the Cordova integration in Meteor is support for [hot code push](#hot-code-push), which allows you to update your app on users' devices without going through the usual app store review process.

-The Cordova platform also opens up access to certain device-native features through a [plugin architecture](#cordova-plugins).
-These plugins offer a JavaScript interface to native code interacting with platform APIs.
-This allows you to use the device camera, access the file system, interact with barcode or NFC readers, etc.
+Cordova also opens up access to certain native device features through a [plugin architecture](#cordova-plugins).
+Plugins allow you to use features not usually available to web apps, such as accessing the device camera or the local file system, interact with barcode or NFC readers, etc.

 Because a Cordova app is  a web app, this means you use standard web elements to create your user interface instead of relying on platform-specific native UI components.
 Creating a good [mobile user experience](#mobile-ux) is an art in itself, but is fortunately helped by the availability of various frameworks and libraries.